Hack3rz-Official/annotation-web-service/README.md

 docker-compose up -d --force-recreate --renew-anon-volumes --build --scale prediction=2 --scale annotation=2
 ```

-## MongoDB
+### MongoDB
-The MongoDB is launched as a separate container.
+The MongoDB is launched as a separate Docker container.
 The credentials are stored within the environment of the other containers, so they can access it.
 A folder `data` in the project root is mounted as a volume for the database.
 When the container is launched initially a new database and user are created with the credentials from the environment file.

-### Testing the connection
+#### Testing the connection
 Make sure the mongodb container is running.
 Connect to the CLI of the container and use the following command to access the DB:
 `mongo --username "$MONGO_USERNAME" --password "$MONGO_PASSWORD"`

-### Azure Deployment
+## Azure Deployment
 Currently it's not possible to automate the deployment with GitHub Actions because our student subscription via UZH doesn't have the privilege to create a service account which would be required for automated deployments.
 However, there is a possibility to manually deploy the Docker containers to Azure.
 Please make sure your Azure account is owner of Azure's resource group called hack3rz and you have installed Azure CLI on your machine.
 Then use the following commands to deploy the containers:

 1. Login to Azure with your credentials and setup context for Azure Container Instances (ACI):